sidefy-team/sidefy-plugins/unsplash_daily_theme/README.md

     - Click "Your apps".
     - Click "New Application".
     - Accept all API terms of use.
-    - Fill in application name (any name, such as `SideCalendarPlugin`) and description.
+    - Fill in application name (any name, such as `SidefyPlugin`) and description.
     - Click "Create application".

 4.  **Get Key**